martindye/my-site/_posts/2018-12-02-bormiolidessertbowls.md

 thumbnailurl: "/assets/mousseauchocolat.jpg"
 tags: [amazon echo]
 author: Doina Fatu
-description: "They look fabulous when loaded even with desserts that don't look so elegant when seated on a plate, such as apple crumble."
+description: "Really nice shape and design.
+They look fabulous when loaded even with desserts that don't look so elegant when seated on a plate, such as apple crumble."
 categories: [Homeware]
 rating: 5
 price: "18.99"